zakagan/WordFormable/README.md

 I consider the following characters to be my tokenizers ``\n \t,.!?\";:()<>{}[]\/_@#$%^&*+=|`~``

-Note that the first char is a new line, and the second is a space.
+Note that the first character represents new line, the second is a space, and the third represents a tab.
 End of file is also considered.
 Practically every ASCII symbol other than a letter or number is included-- excpect for dashes.
 Microsoft Word considers compound words to be single words, and I have followed that convention as well.

 There is no maxmimum word size for the given textfile, or maximum length of the base string.
 Each solution takes care of dynamically allocating memory.